hybridview/ConfigurationSectionDesigner/README.md

 A Visual Studio add-in that allows you to graphically design .NET Configuration Sections and automatically generates all the required code and a schema definition (XSD) for them.

-For installation, usage instructions, and more info, see the project WIKI.
+For installation, usage instructions, and more info, see the [project Wiki](https://github.com/hybridview/ConfigurationSectionDesigner/wiki).

 ## HELP REQUESTED